DTUWindEducation/p0-intro-team-0/GitAnswers.md

 You can, but the version control would only be in a "was it changed" way, and cannot show line-by-line differences.

 10. What could happen when I push my latest commit to the remote repository without pulling first?
+The push fails, and git asks you to pull before pushing, as the remote repo has changes other than the one you are pushing.

 11. What happens when I pull without commiting my local changes first?
+If the pull doesn't affect files you have changes in, nothing.
+If it does, git will ask you to resolve the conflicts first.

 12. What is the difference between branching and forking?
+Branching creates a branch in the same repo, but forking creates a new repo, and copies all the current files.